Digital State of the Midwest

 About the Report

-The Methodology
+Survey Methodology

 The Digital State of the Midwest report is created by Click Rain Inc., a house of premier marketing and creative brands headquartered in Sioux Falls, SD.
-Our agencies, Click Rain and Lemonly know the Upper Midwest firsthand — we live and work here, as do many of our clients and their audiences.
+Our agencies, Click Rain and Lemonly, know the Upper Midwest firsthand — we live and work here, as do many of our clients and their audiences.
 This report is our way of helping our fellow marketers make smarter decisions, backed by data and insights that matter locally.

 We surveyed 1,060 people in the Upper Midwest, using statistically proportional segments of respondents from Iowa, Minnesota, Nebraska, North Dakota, and South Dakota.
 Surveys were distributed through an enterprise research platform to a targeted randomized audience with equal distributions around location and age.
 We received statistically proportional responses from three age groups: 18–34-year-olds, 35–54-year-olds, and 55-year-olds and above (minors were excluded from the survey).
 A 1,060-person sample of a population of 12.76 million people in this five-state region yields a confidence interval of 95% and a margin of error of ±3%.